 2018, Presidential Scholar Summer Research Fellowship, George Mason University ($7,350.00)

 2017, Presidential Scholar Summer Research Fellowship, George Mason University ($7,350.00)

 2017, Graduate Student Travel Grant, Law & Society Association ($500.00)

 2014, Graduate Teaching Assistant Scholarship, Virginia Commonwealth University

 Ph.D. in Sociology, George Mason University (In progress)

 B.A. in Political Science, Virginia Commonwealth University (2014)

-Dale, John, David Kyle, and Sean Doody.
+Dale, John, and Sean Doody.
 2017.
 “Communitarian Entrepreneurship?
 Indigenous Governance, Impact Hubs, and Legal Challenges for Social Enterprise Development in Oaxaca, Mexico.”
 Paper presented at the International Meeting on Law and Society, Law and Society Association.
 Mexico City, Mexico, June 21st.

 Doody, Sean.
 2016.
 “Occupational Alienation: Marx’s Theory of Labor in the 21st Century.”
 Paper presented at the Annual Politics and Government Student Research Conference, Virginia Commonwealth University.
 Richmond, VA, April 10th.